yoe/SReview/docs/components.md

 Similar to the `sreview-cut` script, there are two older versions of the `sreview-transcode` script, too.

+### sreview-transcribe

+This script allows to use a speech-to-text engine to transcribe the output of the `sreview-transcode` script.
+It can be used to generate subtitle files, e.g.

+It is designed to be run in the `transcribing` state.

+### sreview-notranscode

+This script copies the output of the `sreview-cut` script, and moves it into an output container, without adding credits or transcoding anything.

+It can be used as an alternative for `sreview-transcode` for cases where SReview is used only for review, not transcoding.

 ### sreview-upload

 This script should take the output of the `sreview-transcode` script,